 How To Find A Cosmetic Chemist

 Let’s assume you have decided that you want to work with an independent cosmetic chemist because owning the intellectual property is important to you.
-First, you can begin by going to the website www.chemistscorner.com which is a community website for cosmetic chemists.
-On the chemistscorner.com Forum is a link “Need Formulating Services: Here Are Some Contacts” which is a listing of independent cosmetic chemists who offer formulating services.
-You can also find independent cosmetics chemists by doing a Google search for “Cosmetic Chemist Labs” The website www.uplinkconnects.com run by Beauty independent has a listing of cosmetic chemists.
+You can find independent cosmetics chemists by doing a Google search for “Clean Beauty Cosmetic Chemist Labs” The website www.uplinkconnects.com run by Beauty independent also has a listing of cosmetic chemists.

 Conducting The Interview With The Cosmetic Chemist

 Let’s assume that you have done your research and know what products you want to have developed and your competitive benchmarks.
-And, you have also researched cosmetic chemists and from various sources found three (3) cosmetic chemists whose professional experience is aligned with the products you want to have developed.

-Note: It is critically important that you have done your research in advance on both your product concept and the background of the chemists you will be speaking with for the most productive interview.
-Read the Blog: How To Develop A Skincare Product Line for details.
+It is critically important that you have done your research in advance on both your product concept and the background of the chemists you will be speaking with for the most productive interview.
+Read our Blog: How To Develop A Skincare Product Line for details.
 Now, it’s time to contact and interview the chemist.
 It is important to understand that while you are interviewing the chemist, the chemist will also be interviewing you and assessing whether or not they want to take you on as a client, so the interview is mutual.

 The Introductory Interview